Spin density matrix of baryon-antibaryon pairs in electron-positron annihilation with $P$ and $CP$ violation including electron mass: Introduction

 It is proposed that the parity $P$ and $CP$ symmetries in the charmonium coupling to the baryon pairs \cite{He:1992ng,He:1993ar,He:2022jjc,Du:2024jfc} could be investigated in the same manner in light of the tens of billions of $J/\psi$ events already collected by BESIII and expected larger data sets at future super tau-charm facility (STCF).
 This scenario permits a measurement of the weak mixing angle and obtain the upper bounds on the electric dipole moments of the octet baryons at charmonium peak energies \cite{Du:2024jfc,Chen:2025rab}.
 The complete angular distributions in the whole decay chain are written within helicity representation \cite{Zhang:2010zzo,Zhang:2009at,Fu:2023ose,Ovsiannikov:2025gcy} and used to investigate the hyperon electric dipole moment (EDM) arising from $CP$ violation by BESIII collaboration \cite{BESIII:2025vxm}.
 In this paper spin density matrix for baryon-antibaryon pairs in this process is calculated with the help of covariant spin projector operator.
+Both transverse and longitudinal polarization of beams are considered.
 Furthermore, we explicitly separate and identify the contributions arising from the finite electron mass.
+The two–photon exchange (TPE) is not considered here, as it has already been fully accounted for in the literature \cite{Gakh:2005hh,Gakh:2005wa,Adamuscin:2007xn,Chen:2008hka}.
+While these contributions are small, accounting for them is essential when searching for similarly subtle $P$ and $CP$-violating effects to reach a sound conclusion.
+The spin density matrix can be directly used to investigate the quantum entanglement of hyperon-anti-hyperon pairs produced in electron-positron annihilation \cite{Tornqvist:1980af,Qian:2020ini,Fabbrichesi:2024rec,Wu:2024mtj,Hong:2025drg,Zhang:2026nwm,Li:2026bkf}.

 The paper is organized in the following way.
 Section~\ref{sectionunpol} presents the unpolarized cross section.
 Section~\ref{singlespinpol} discusses the single-spin polarization observables, and Section~\ref{doublespinpol} focuses on the double-spin polarization observables.
 By combing the results in previous two section, spin density matrix are given in an elaborated way in Section~\ref{correlationmatrix}.
 The conclusions are breafly summarized in Section~\ref{conclusion}.